cert-manager/website/content/en/docs/configuration/acme/_index.md

 type: "docs"
 ---

-The ACME Issuer type represents a single Account registered with the Automated Certificate Management Environment (ACME) Certificate Authority server.
-When you create a new ACME Issuer, cert-manager will generate a private key which is used to identify you with the ACME server.
+The ACME Issuer type represents a single account registered with the Automated Certificate Management Environment (ACME) Certificate Authority server.
+When you create a new ACME `Issuer`, cert-manager will generate a private key which is used to identify you with the ACME server.

 Certificates issued by public ACME servers are typically trusted by client's computers by default.
 This means that, for example, visiting a website that is